comp426-2022-spring/okab/README.md

 ![alt text](./okab.png)

 ## Overview
 A Covid-19 Dashboard using realtime worldwide data.
-User login/authentication is handled by Firebase.
+User login/authentication is handled by Firebase and stored via Firestore.

 ## Documentation
 A further description of our API calls and endpoints can be found in the documentation folder.